OpenNTI/nti.webhooks/docs/index.rst

 TODO
 ====

-.. todo:: Externalization for the objects defined here.
 .. todo:: Write events document.
 Add specific events for subscription
           in/activated.
 .. todo:: Implement IDCTimes in terms of the native object